thoimetwa/qps-infra/docs/guide.md

 3. Verify that carina-demo jobs run is done

- Expected Result:The following jobs are run onPullRequest-carina-demo-trigger and onPullRequest-carina-demo
+ <b> Expected Result:</b> The following jobs are run onPullRequest-carina-demo-trigger and
+onPullRequest-carina-demo

 ###  Workaround to run jobs without errors(.m2 folder)